Nickson2511/e_shop/README.md

 Live Demo can be viewed at https://www.buildproshop.com/

-This project is from my Django + React collaboration wih Brad Traversy.
-Full Course: https://www.udemy.com/course/django-with-react-an-ecommerce-website/?couponCode=387F19CD4087385E87C1
+This project is from my Django + React built with nick

 ![DEMO](../master/static/images/proshop_django_demo.png)